wadelau/wadelau.github.io/hanjst/hanjst-install.md

 ```
 We adds two more elements for Hanjst, trying to adjust the behaving of the template engine.
 1. a SCRIPT element for run-time settings where we set a global variable **window.Hanjst** as a container.
 There are two key-value pairs inside the global variable.
 2. a NOSCRIPT element for compatible with obsolete browsers.
-It disp
+It displays a friendly warning when detecting that there is no JavaScript-enabled in current browser.

+Alternatively, we also add the keyword

 ### Run-time